-- If your refund is for the latest financial year, the IRD will not release these refunds until mid June at the earliest and continue to be released in batches throughout the year.
+If your refund is for the latest financial year, the IRD may not release these refunds until mid June at the earliest and continue to be released in batches throughout the year.

 If we have to file a full IR3 for you, the IRD can take up to 6 weeks to process these types of returns and unfortunately we cannot control the IRD’s time frames.
 The only other delay you will experience is if we, or the IRD, request additional information from you and you fail to supply this information.

 We require some basic personal information from you in order to process your tax refund such as your full name, address, date of birth etc. We also need your IRD number, which is unique to you, and identifies you personally with the Inland Revenue Department.

 You also have to provide your drivers licence details or a copy of approved photo ID.
 This is a requirement of the IRD and helps us ensure your personal and financial security.

 Most importantly, we need you to provide us with the authority to act on your behalf.
 You do this by ticking some authority statements at the bottom of our on-line application form.

 There are some additional questions that might affect the value of your refund such as the age of any children in your care.
 The application form will take about 3 minutes to complete.
 We take privacy very seriously.
 Rest assured that your personal information will be kept safe and secure at all times.

 If you already owe tax from a previous assessment, we cannot make existing tax bills disappear.
 You will need to pay the bill by the due date or will incur additonal IRD late payment penalties.

 Clients of our agency usually have until 7th April the following year to pay any tax owing.
 If you are not linked to our agency you will have to pay much sooner than this to avoid any penalties.